Free Salzburg Walking Tour:

 Gasthof Restaurant Hours: Daily Noon-11pm; kitchen open until 10 pm; reservations suggested during lunch and dinner.
 Gasthof Restaurant Website: Here.

-12. Old Market (Alter Markt):
+14. Old Market Square (Alter Markt):

-The weekly fresh produce market moved to University Square in 1857, but the Old Market is still great to visit as there are tons of shops and stands selling excellent tourist souvenirs.
-Some buildings of note around the square are Salzburg’s smallest house (#10a) and the old Royal pharmacy called the Hofapotheke (#6, website).
+The weekly fresh produce market moved to University Square in 1857, but the Old Market (Alter Markt) is still great to visit as there are tons of shops and stands selling excellent tourist souvenirs.
+Some buildings of note around the square are Salzburg’s smallest house (#10a), and the old Royal pharmacy called the Hofapotheke (#6, website).
 The former Royal pharmacy dates back to 1591, has a beautiful Rococo facade which as added in 1777, and is fun to photograph.

 Just off the Northwest corner of the Old Market is the slightly hidden Old Town Hall (Alter Rathaus).
 Built in the 1300s as a Citizen’s Hall, the city bought the building to use as the Town Hall in 1407 and added the bell/clock tower.
-The tower served as the lookout for the nightwatchman in Medieval times and its clock also has a timeless moon dial.
-In 1618, the marble statue of Justitian was added above the door to represent the justice of the court inside.
-The Old Town Hall was given a Rocco-style facade in 1772 and the government offices later moved to Mirabell Palace in 1947.
+The tower served as the lookout for the nightwatchman in Medieval times, and its clock also has a timeless moon dial.
+In 1618, the marble statue of Justinian was added above the door to represent the justice of the court inside.
+The Old Town Hall was given a Rocco-style facade in 1772, and the government offices later moved to Mirabell Palace in 1947.

-13. Old Residenz Palace:
+15. Old Residenz Palace:

 Hours: Wednesday-Monday 10am-5pm; Closed Tuesdays.
 Time Required: It takes about 30 minutes for the Staterooms and 45 minutes for the art gallery.
 Cost: Adults 12€; Kids 5€; Family Pass 22€.
 Guided Tours: 90-120 minute guided tours for large groups; audio guides are also available for smaller groups and individuals.
 Website: Here.